 In 2000, a communication analysis was completed with regional partners agreeing to contribute two strands of every fiber link to be part of a regional ITS fiber network.
 This included TxDOT, toll authorities, cities, counties and transit agencies.
 Since that time, a high-level design was completed and the region engaged Emergency Operations Centers in this regional partnership.
 Regional partners have developed a list of deal points and a draft Memorandum of Understanding agreement to accomplish this interagency communication goal through a cooperative review process.
-A copy of the draft agreement to utilize this network is provided in Appendix C.

-NCTCOG has been working with regional partners and most recently with TxDOT to develop an ITS Field Device Data Quality Plan to ensure devices continue to work to their full potential.
-This plan will monitor various maintenance issues, assess impacts on mobility, identify the problem and respond to reduce congestion and environmental impacts of malfunctioning equipment, incidents or system outages.
+NCTCOG has been working with regional partners and most recently with TxDOT to develop an ITS Field Device Data Quality Plan to ensure devices continue to work to their full This plan will monitor various potential. maintenance issues, assess impacts on mobility, identify the problem and respond to reduce congestion and environmental of impacts malfunctioning equipment, incidents or system outages.
 The data from these devices used for planning purposes will also be of better quality and reduce the need for additional field data collection.
 This will reduce the mobility interruptions due to field data collection and save money to be used for other transportation needs.